riferrei/otel-with-java/README.md

 # OpenTelemetry in Java with Elastic APM

 This project showcase how to use [Elastic APM](https://www.elastic.co/apm) with a microservice written in [Java](https://openjdk.java.net/) and instrumented using [OpenTelemetry](https://opentelemetry.io/).
-Everything is based on [Docker Compose](https://docs.docker.com/compose/) and you can test it with Elastic APM running locally or running on [Elasticsearch Service](https://www.elastic.co/elasticsearch/service).

 ## Run with the collector